Skip to main content

 Night guide

-Córdoba at Night: Best Bars, Restaurants & Nighttime Activities
+Córdoba at Night: Nightlife, Best Bars, Flamenco & Evening Activities

+Córdoba's nightlife is smaller, quieter, and better than you expect.
 The Mezquita lit up after dark.
 The Roman Bridge empty at 10pm.
 A tablao with 30 seats where the bailaora's heels hit the floor three inches from your chair.
-Córdoba at night is smaller, quieter, and better than you expect.

 The essentials at a glance